On periodic families in the stable stems of height two: Detecting new -periodic families in stable stems

 There are a collection of classes which we know to be $\tau$-power torsion and some nonzero $\tau$-multiple lies in the synthetic Hurewicz image of $\TMF_\BP$ by \Cref{synthetichurewiczintext}.
-We will see that many of these classes are $\tau$-torsion free in $\Sph_\BP$ using $\J_0(3)$, but for a small collection of examples, we require the following alternative argument by ``forcing empty Toda brackets''.
+We will see that many of these classes are $\tau$-torsion free in $\Sph_\BP$ using $\J_0(3)$, but for a small collection of examples, we require the following alternative argument by realising that a differential in $\sigma(\TMF_\BP)$ cannot occur in the sphere.